dart-lang/language/working/0216 - constructor tearoffs/proposal.md

 **Identity and equality** is not affected by explicit instantiation, it works exactly like if the same types had been inferred.

+#### Static invocations

+A static member invocation still only works on an *uninstantiated* type literal.
+You can write `List.copyRange`, but not `List<int>.copyRange`.

+Allowing `List<int>.copyRange` is confusing.
+The invocation will not have access to the type parameter anyway, so allowing it is not going to help anyone.
+The occurrence of `List` in `List.copyRange` refers to the class *declaration*, treated as a namespace, not the class itself.

+This goes for type aliases too.
+We can declare `typedef MyList<T> = List<T>;` and `typedef IntList = List<int>;` and do `MyList.copyRange` or `IntList.copyRange` to access the static member of *the declaration* of the type being aliased.
+This is specially introduced semantics for aliases of class or mixin types, not something that falls out of first resolving the type alias to the class or mixin type.
+We do not allow `MyList<int>.copyRange` either, even though we allow `IntList.copyRange`.
+They are not the same when doing static member accesses.

 ### No instantiated tearing off function `call` methods

 We further formalize a restriction that the current implementation has.